lelosb/lelosb/README.md

 # Hi there! 👋

-I’m Leandro, a brazilian physicist and Data Science student.
+I’m Leandro, a brazilian physicist and Data Scientist.

 I’m interested in Machine Learning, IA, Quantitative Finance, Forex Trading, Cripto and Apllied Physics.

 A quick guide to exploring my Repositories:

 DSP : Data Science Projects.
 Here you can find my personal projects using data to solve business problems.

 PP : Personal Projects.
 Here you cand find my personal projects covering several areas of my interest, such as physics, blockchain or quantitative finance.
 There is no rules here.

 SP : Study Projects.
-Here you cand find my projects of study, made for practice and study in SQL, NoSQL, Deep Learning, Neural Networks and etc.
+Here you cand find my projects of study, made for practice and study in Python, Cloud, SQL, NoSQL, Deep Learning, Neural Networks and etc.
 <div align="center">

   <a href="https://github.com/lelosb">